Last updated: 28 November 2018

 Examples include: how long people spend reading an article, which are the most popular articles, and which article they read next when they finish one.

-If you prefer, you can use a browser add-on to switch this tracking off.
+If you prefer, you can also use a browser add-on to switch this tracking off.
 You can use the google opt-out browser add-on.

 Who we share your data with